ppoffice/hexo-theme-minos/source/_posts/Creating-a-Gallery-in-Minos.md

-title: Create a Gallery in Minos
+title: Creating a Gallery in Minos
 date: 2016-07-08 00:00:00
 categories:
 - Documentation